aimms/language-reference/advanced-language-components/units-of-measurement/associating-units-with-model-identifiers.rst

 If you want to reference the ``.Unit`` suffix of a multidimensional identifier, it is not always necessary to use the corresponding indices of the identifier in its ``.Unit`` suffix reference.
-The use of indices is only necessary if the :any:`Unit` attribute actively depends on the indices, for instance, because it
+The use of indices is only necessary if the Unit attribute actively depends on the indices, for instance, because it

 -  contains a multidimensional scale factor, or